-The Medium is the Means: The Industrial-Educational Complex
+The Medium is the Means: The Industrial Educational Complex

+We now are in an age where we must deconstruct everything in terms of the forces of industry and economics.
+This includes the industrial educational complex, the dominating force of finance in organised learning.
 Marshall McLuhan is very well known for developing communications theory, and is famously attributed with the expression “The medium is the message”, which speaks of the different affordances which each medium has for communicating information.
 Speaking has different affordances from writing, radio has different affordances from television, clay has different affordances from paint…

 By affordances, it means the qualities and capabilities which the medium has.
 McLuhan’s work has stimulated a great deal of thinking about the unique abilities of a medium to convey information and ideas, and also the constraints which are inherent.